 Unless a tree is self fertile it will require a pollination partner in order to fruit.
 All tree fruits are divided into flowering groups, ie varieties that flower at the same time fall into the same group.
 A variety from group 2 will cross with any other variety from group 2 and also any variety from adjacent groups 1 and 3.
 This is the same for all the flowering groups.
 Some trees are triploids, which means that they are no use as a pollinator and require 2 compatible varieties that pollinate each other.
 Pollination can seem like a complicated subject but it is not as much of a worry as people think, most people are likely to have good pollination in their garden due to the close proximity of other gardens.

-All trees need pruning after planting, with the exception of stone fruits (plums, cherries etc) for these wait until April to avoid disease.
+All our trees need pruning after planting, including all stone fruits (plums, cherries etc).
 The shape and size of the tree is determined by the pruning technique used.

 Pruning of Bush Trees: The pruning of open centred bush trees is based on several principles: